The two newest drones from DJI are giving each other a run for their money. It’s the DJI Spark vs Mavic Pro!

-These are the modes:
+These are the main modes:

 There are a couple more like Follow Me (which is the old Active Track) and also a straight line back to you (Home Lock) and Waypoints (create a GPS track and it can re-follow it).

-So, this baby can do almost anything - either from the controller or with the help of these intelligent modes.
-Why not get a great shot with the help of the drone's computer :>
+So, this baby can do almost anything – either from the controller or with the help of these intelligent modes.

 The Mavic Pro operates almost always with GPS assistance.
 This helps it keep stable when it is flying (even hovering – wind almost does not shift this thing) and also know exactly where it is and has been.
 So, if something goes wrong, it can return to home very easily and safely.
 And with something like a drone, that is a feature you can’t live without.

 The Mavic also has smart batteries, like all DJI products.
 So the charging and usage is controlled by the battery.
 This means it is safer and lasts longer.

 Like the Spark, the Mavic also has forward and downward facing sensors which helps you to NOT crash into things and also avoid issues when landing.
 The weight and size of these drones means neither has side or back sensors, so you still need to be careful of your surroundings